Optimal anticodes, MSRD codes, and generalized weights in the sum-rank metric: Introduction

 \subsection{Acknowledgement}

+The authors thank Alberto Ravagnani for making us aware of the exception in Theorem 2.11 and of the related work of Cl\'ement de Seguins Pazzis.
 The first author was partially supported by CONACyT and by the Swiss Confederation through the Swiss Government Excellence Scholarship no. 2020.0086.
-The research of the fourth author has been partially funded by the \textit{Melodia} ANR-20-CE40-0013 project.
+The research of the fourth author was partially funded by the \textit{Melodia} ANR-20-CE40-0013 project.